vuestorefront/vue-storefront/packages/core/docs/integration/api-client.md

 ___

 API Client is just a tiny abstraction layer over network calls of your eCommerce platform.
+You can think about that as a data layer for your application.
 Every network call responsible for getting/setting certain type of data should be a simple function.
 For example when we have an enpoitnt responsible for fetching categories `category/{id}` we can express it as a following function `getCategory(id: string)`.

 API Client is also a root source for all Typescript interfaces related to your integration.